RESEARCH .

 My Contribution

-I lead the Design Research and Service Design by involving multidisciplinory team and stakeholders in the process.
 I am currently creating prototype kit and test cases for 1st pilot testing with real users in the school across Zambia and Mozambique in Africa and Pakistan.

-I lead the Design Research and Service Design by involving multidisciplinory team and stakeholders in the process.
 I am currently creating prototype kit and test cases for 1st pilot testing with real users in the school across Zambia and Mozambique in Africa and Pakistan.

-I lead the Design Research and Service Design by involving multidisciplinory team and stakeholders in the process.
 I am currently creating prototype kit and test cases for 1st pilot testing with real users in the school across Zambia and Mozambique in Africa and Pakistan.

 Process Overview